 6. For an accused employee to be eligible for negotiated settlement, the alleged violation must be minor.
-For purposes of this Chapter, a minor violation is defined as an infraction or set of infractions that are subject to discipline of a letter of reprimand to a maximum of ten days' suspension as categorized within the penalty schedule listed in Chapter 26.2.1
+For purposes of this Chapter, a minor violation is defined as an infraction or set of infractions that are subject to discipline of a letter of reprimand to a maximum of ten days' suspension as categorized within the penalty schedule listed in Chapter 52.5

 - Disciplinary Matrix and listed in the eligibility schedule listed in the Appendix.
-Complaints initiated by citizens shall not be eligible for negotiated settlement but may be eligible for a mediation settlement (see Chapter 24.2 Mediation Settlement).
-Complaints eligible for negotiated settlement include rank initiated complaints in which: - (a) A minor violation is alleged that is listed in the Appendix; - (b) The alleged violation relates only to the use, misuse or failure to use a body-worn camera; or - (c) The member has been involved in a Departmental vehicle crash where preliminary review has determined member culpability (see Chapter 13.22 Crash Review Board) and the crash is not part of a vehicle pursuit as defined in Chapter 41.5 Vehicle Pursuits.
+Complaints eligible for negotiated settlement include those in which:

+- (a) A minor violation is alleged that is listed in the Appendix; - (b) The alleged violation relates only to the use, misuse, or failure to use a bodyworn camera; or - (c) The member has been involved in a Departmental vehicle crash where preliminary review has determined member culpability (see Chapter 13.22 Crash Review Board) and the crash is not part of a vehicle pursuit as defined in Chapter 41.5 Vehicle Pursuits.